 Ordering Worktops with a Mason’s Mitre Joint

 If you are ordering laminate worktops from Worktop Express, you will be pleased to hear that we offer a very competitively-priced worktop cutting service.
 As well as cutting your worktop to size, cutting sink or hob apertures, or applying edging strips, we are also able to cut worktops with a mason’s mitre joint using our precision CNC machines.e.

 Once cut, the edge will be hand-finished by our skilled fabrication team to ensure that the join between the worktops is seamless and smooth.
 Next, we would cut worktop connector bolt recesses into the underside of the worktop, allowing the worktops to be connected easily once on site.
 Our mason’s mitre joint service includes the worktop connector bolts.
 To find out more about the services we offer, visit our laminate worktop cutting services page.

 Cutting a Mason’s Mitre Joint Using a Worktop Jig

-Please note: we do not recommend using a mason’s mitre joint to join two solid wood worktops, as it does not allow the natural timber enough space to expand and contract with changes in the local climate.
+We do not recommend using a mason’s mitre joint to join two solid wood worktops, as it does not allow the natural timber enough space to expand and contract with changes in the local climate.
 Instead, we would recommend joining the worktops at a 90° angle using a butt joint and worktop connector bolts.
-This option – and many other customisations – can be ordered via our wood worktop cutting service
+This option – and many other customisations – can be ordered via our wood worktop cutting service.